What Matters Most – Does Your Culture Prioritize Profits over Values?

 We define a company’s culture as how things truly get done in their organization.
 Culture can be measured by understanding the way people think, behave, and work.
 This includes the known and unspoken values and assumptions that drive key business practices and behaviors — especially in leaders.

 Employees look to their leaders to model the culture and set the standards for behavior.
 As hardworking and dedicated as so many PG&E employees are, they were betrayed by executives who did not walk the talk and by the actions (or inactions) of employees that prioritized promotions or job security ahead of speaking the truth.
 While it appears that the problems started years ago, now the entire organization is literally falling apart.

-Even small pockets of misaligned behaviors and decisions can create a large wave of problems down the road.
+Even small pockets of misaligned beliefs and behaviors and decisions can create a large wave of problems down the road.